US Neocons & Israel’s far Right: Part 2

 Chris Hedges (abridged)

-No one has grasped the significance of that financialising more clearly than the Chicago based political economist, debt specialist and Sinophile, Michael Hudson.
-And nothing has exposed its crippling flaws more starkly than the proxy war against Russia in the Ukraine.
+No one has grasped the significance of that financialising more clearly than political economist, debt specialist and Sinophile, Michael Hudson.
+And nothing has exposed its flaws more starkly than the proxy war against Russia in the Ukraine.
 But I’m ahead of myself …

-The 1990 fall of the USSR emboldened US ‘Neocons’ whose roots lay in Vietnam’s “betrayal” by Washington liberals.
-With Russia on its knees (Boris Yeltsin and IMF having let Chicago School disaster capitalism ravage its industrial base) and China yet to show its hand in the long game it was playing, Robert Kagan and Paul Wolfowitz crafted the Project for a New American Century as Madeleine Albright claimed indispensable nation status, Karl Rove that “we are an empire; we make our own reality”.
+The 1991 dissolution of the USSR emboldened US ‘Neocons’ united in anger at east coast liberal “betrayal” over Vietnam.
+With Russia on its knees (Boris Yeltsin and the IMF having let Chicago School disaster capitalism ravage its industrial base) and China yet to show its hand in the long game it was playing, Robert Kagan and Paul Wolfowitz crafted the Project for a New American Century as Madeleine Albright claimed indispensable nation status, Karl Rove that “we are an empire; we make our own reality”.

-The world was incontestably the unipolar fiefdom of America inc.
+The world was now the unipolar fiefdom of America inc.

 Then there’s 9/11.
 Whatever the truth of that – and I ate my share of humble pie – it greenlit the War on Terror within the West to fast track a Patriot Act (and non US equivalents) while making free with such rule-of-law fundamentals as habeas corpus.
 And outside the West?
-As it had in Afghanistan, 9/11 legitimated – as did the WMD lie and risible notion of Saddam in bed with Al Qaeda – what Nuremburg called “the supreme crime” of waging an aggressive war which laid Iraq to waste, fuelled a sectarian bloodbath and added to the lexicon of Orwellian euphemism the term, enhanced interrogation.
+As it had in Afghanistan, 9/11 legitimated – as did the WMD lie and risible notion of Saddam in bed with Al Qaeda – what Nuremburg called “the supreme crime” of waging aggressive war.
+One which in this case laid Iraq to waste, fuelled a sectarian bloodbath and added to the lexicon of Orwellian euphemism the term, enhanced interrogation.

-After Saddam came Gadaffi, as Libya was liberated from the tyranny of being Africa’s wealthiest nation, with free healthcare for all and literacy rates higher than the West’s, to become a failed state ruled by warlords.
+After Saddam came Gaddafi, as Libya was liberated from the tyranny of being Africa’s richest nation, with free healthcare for all and literacy rates higher than the West’s, to become a failed state ruled by warlords.
 Slaves were sold openly on the quayside in Tripoli, the chief export was Salafist terror, and for good measure Libya was now a hub for sub-Saharans desperate to reach Italy or Greece.
-But, hey, a pan-African vision of oil trading in gold-backed dinars was as dead as its knife-sodomised champion, and somebody was over the moon about that!
+But, hey, a pan-African vision of oil trading in gold-backed dinars was as dead as its knife-sodomised champion, and someone was dancing on the graves of both:

-Then it was Syria’s turn.
-With an “Arab Spring” in full flow, and the average Westerner clueless, it was child’s play to paint jihadists armed by the West and Riyadh, while Israeli medics tended their wounded, as freedom fighters.
+Now it was Syria’s turn.
+With ‘Arab Spring’ in full bloom, and the average Westerner clueless, it was child’s play to paint jihadists armed by the West and Riyadh, while Israeli medics tended their wounded, as freedom fighters.
 Few were listening when France’s former foreign minister, Roland Dumas, anticipated Wesley Clark’s revelations …

 In the Pentagon in November 2001, a senior military staff officer had time for a chat.
 Yes, we were still on track for going against Iraq, he said.
 But there was more.
 This was to be part of a five-year plan against seven countries, beginning with Iraq, then Syria, Lebanon, Libya, Somalia, Sudan and finishing off with Iran.